State visit by Elizabeth II to Spain

 Queen Elizabeth II of the United Kingdom of Great Britain and Northern Ireland made a state visit to the Kingdom of Spain from 17 to 21 October 1988.
 It was the first official visit by a British monarch to Spain, (Note: Queen Victoria visited Spain unofficially for less than a day in 1889.
-Edward VII's 3-day state visit to Spain in 1907 was a naval visit only.
+King Edward VII's 3-day state visit to Spain in 1907 was a naval visit only.
 The king did not step ashore.) and came two years after King Juan Carlos I made the first official visit by a Spanish monarch in 80 years to the United Kingdom.
 It was the Queen's only official visit to Spain; relations between the two kingdoms had been troubled by the status of Gibraltar.

 Arriving in Madrid, the Queen visited the city and the nearby royal residence of El Escorial, as well as Seville and Barcelona.
 At the end of formal events, the two monarchs and their consorts sailed to Mallorca to spend three days on the island.

 Paul Delaney of The New York Times wrote that "The visit has captured the attention of this nation, whose relations with Britain have been marred by hostility and distrust since the British defeat of the Spanish Armada 400 years ago".